twosixlabs/armory/README.md

 Additionally, volumes (such as your current working directory) will be mounted from your system host so that you can modify code to be ran, and retrieve outputs.
-For more information on these mounts, please see our [Docker documentation](/docs/docker.md#docker-volume-mounts)
+For more information on these mounts, please see our [🐳 Docker documentation](/docs/docker.md#docker-volume-mounts)

 # Scenarios
 Armory provides several baseline threat-model scenarios for various data modalities.